devscanr/resume-checklist/README.md

 For best results, consider a professional photo shoot.

-One photo can be reused across various platforms.
-Opt for light, office-like, or urban backgrounds.
-Avoid scenic backdrops like waterfalls, as they might *subconsciously* irritate viewers who haven’t had a vacation in years!

 ### 3️⃣ Full Name

 Synchronize how your name appears across LinkedIn, GitHub, and your resume.
 Recruiters shouldn't